evanx/mpush-redis/related.md

 Incidently, similar services are also planned which use NATS for high-performance fire-and-forget messaging.

-However, we use Nginx to handle high-performance HTTP caching and switching, and Node/Redis to handle application programming.
+However, we typically prefer to use Nginx to handle high-performance HTTP caching and switching, and Node/Redis to handle application programming.
 Microservices that must handle say 10k messages per second, should be probably be developed in Go, and be using NATS.

 Clearly "Universal JavaScript" is compelling for web development, and especially now with:
 - ES6 - arrow functions, et al.